 Brain Trauma

 Brain trauma occurs when an external force causes damage to the brain.
 This damage can occur due to a car accident, a fall, or any other incident that causes the head to suddenly move violently and forcefully.
 In these cases, the brain will often hit the skull and sustain damage.
+If you have sustained an injury to the brain, it’s important to consult with a physician that specializes in brain trauma.

 The symptoms of brain trauma vary depending on the severity of the injury sustained during an accident or other incident that caused the head injury.
 They can include: